embedded-mas/ros-devs/examples/customBeliefs/README.md

 ## Scenario

-This example illustrates a randomly moving turtle agent.
-The moviment is commanded through a ROS service.
+This example illustrates the customization of beliefs.
+The application scenario involves a randomly moving turtle agent.